 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.

-Reason two: Mortgage rates are rising - but hopefully not for long
+Reason two: Mortgage rates are ticking up again

-This shows that the best deals on the market often don’t stick around for long, so if you do spot a mortgage deal you like – and you don’t have any redemption penalties to pay if you’re leaving your current mortgage – you may want to grab it while you can.
+The best deals on the market often don’t stick around for long, however, so if you do spot a mortgage deal you like – and you don’t have any redemption penalties to pay if you’re leaving your current mortgage – you may want to grab it while you can.

-The differential rate between the average two-year and five-year fixed mortgage rate is much smaller than in previous years, and it’s currently actually cheaper to go for a five-year fixed rate deal over a two-year fix, so if you want peace of mind for a while, it’s worth thinking about whether a longer fixed rate might be a better option.
+The differential rate between the average two-year and five-year fixed mortgage rate is much smaller than in previous years, and it’s currently actually cheaper to go for a five-year fixed rate deal over a two-year fix.
+That means if you want peace of mind for a while, it’s worth thinking about whether a longer fixed rate might be a better option.

 Bear in mind, however, that you should only really consider a long-term fixed rate if you’re confident that your circumstances won’t charge, as there are usually steep early repayment charges if you want to leave your mortgage deal during the fixed term.
 You must also be comfortable accepting the risk that if rates come down once you’ve locked into a longer deal, you won’t be able to benefit from potentially lower rates in future.